Fire and rescue services

 Only use official taxis and limousines.
 Book transport from a reliable company.
 Rideshare apps are common.

 Some taxis don't use meters, which can result in disputes over the fare.
-Some taxis don't accept credit cards.
+Some taxis only accept cash.

 Agree on the fare and form of payment before setting off.